-Despite the example above, you may have noticed that queries of the second type are not limited to two tables.
+Despite the given example, you may have noticed that queries of the second type are not limited to two tables.
 You must select one event table and one or more object tables instead.
-For example, to get all the executions which took place today of binaries that do not have their threat level set, and display their binary path along with some info about the binaries, devices, and users involved, write:
+For example, to get all the executions of binaries that do not have their threat level set which took place today and display their binary path, along with some info about the binaries, devices, and users involved, write: